 In Abruzzo, art and architecture go hand in hand.
 Many early inhabitants of the land were skilled at stone and wood carving and gilding, which created the unique structure and grandeur of the castles, cathedrals, and fortresses still standing today.
 For many of these landmarks, the true beauty lies within and is utterly a work of art.
-Two such landmarks that are a must-see for art lovers include the Basilica of San Bernardino (reopened on 2015 after the earthquake of 2009) in the province of L’Aquila and the Teramo Cathedral in the province of Teramo.
+Two such landmarks that are a must-see for art lovers include the Basilica of San Bernardino (reopened in 2015 after the earthquake of 2009) in the city of L’Aquila and the Teramo Cathedral in the city of Teramo.

 Abruzzo’s earliest recorded inhabitants were nomadic hunters and harvesters from almost five thousand years ago.
-Since that time, Abruzzo has continued to grow under Roman, Middle Age, and Baroque influences, with each leaving its mark on this region’s distinct culture.
+Since that time, Abruzzo continued to grow under Roman, Byzantine, Norman, Spanish, and Bourbon influences, with each leaving its mark on this region’s distinct culture.
 While many locations in Italy became a product of other international influences in more modern times, Abruzzo remained largely untouched due to the remoteness of the mountainous region.
-For this reason, the region is largely traditional in culinary and architectural customs still today.
+For this reason, the region is largely traditional in culinary and architectural customs to this day.